 - Proof of the start/end dates of each session

 - A printout of the program calendar for the institution’s session(s) listing specific exam dates, final exam dates, holidays, etc.

-- Proof of the hours of lecture (not including any discussion periods)
+- Proof of the 30 hours of lecture per semester (not including any discussion periods and testing)

-- Proof of the hours of lab (not including any discussion periods)
+- Proof of 30 hours of lab per semester (not including any discussion periods and testing)

 - Lecture syllabus with topics covered at each class session

 - Lab syllabus – listing exact experiments